EMD Antitrust Case

 The federal criminal indictment against GM and its Electro-Motive Division was filed on April 12, 1961.
 The story was carried by hundreds of newspapers.

 The federal civil case against GM and EMD was filed on January 14, 1963.
-The story was caried by very few newspapers.
+The story was carnied by very few newspapers.

 The criminal action was dismissed on December 28, 1964.
 The civil action was dismissed on June 2, 1967.

-There was a discussion in the LocoNotes online discussion group back in 2003.
-James Mischke wrote on April 22, 2003:
+As part of a discussion in the LocoNotes online discussion group in 2003, James Mischke wrote on April 22, 2003:

 This was in 1961, and proceedings dragged out until 1965.
-The essence of this criminal case was that EMD leveraged its massive high tariff freight traffic to armtwist railroads into buying EMD locomotives.
+The essence of this criminal case was that EMD leveraged its massive high tariff freight traffic to arm-twist railroads into buying EMD locomotives.
 The Justice Department held grand jury proceedings and criminal indictments resulted.
-One charge was that EMD threatened to close the Bridgeport, Conn. refrigerator (Frigidaire) plant if New Haven did not buy FL9's for its passenger service instead of competing products (i.e. F-M Speed Merchant).
-Close to bankruptcy and unable to risk that loss of traffic, New Haven buckled and bought FL-9's.

 Bottom line is that General Motors stonewalled until the government gave up.
 The discovery process was thwarted by GM at every turn (we don't know where that manager is anymore, he retired; we don't have those records anymore; which pages do you want again?
-Whaddaya mean you want the whole file copied, that's unreasonable ......).
+What do you mean you want the whole file copied, that's unreasonable ......).
 It never came to trial.

 Other GM Divisions